 Finding purpose and everyday joys are essential to living vibrantly.
 Our residents have the ability to choose which activities, events and outings they would like to participate in while receiving encouragement and support as they do.
-Whether it is tending the resident and volunteer gardens, taking a yoga class or participating in a game or activity with a friend, Living Well residents have a large variety of daily activities to keep their mind active, their body moving and their social engagement plentiful.
+Whether it is tending the resident gardens, taking a yoga class, or participating in a game or activity with a friend, residents at our campuses have a variety of daily activities to keep their mind active, their body moving, and their social engagement plentiful.

 It is clear that your staff and administration strive hard to create a safe, homelike and comfortable environment for residents.
 The home, its furnishings and program offerings are exemplary, as is the emphasis on gardening and eating fresh local foods.
 I was particularly impressed with Ethan Allen’s participation in the Helping and Nurturing Diverse Seniors and Vermont Community Garden Network joint program.
 Equally beneficial for residents are the diverse program offerings: walking, yard games, drumming, creating, classical music, poetry and spiritual offerings.
 The program is clearly designed to nurture the whole person and as such I believe it is a model for residential care.